wandb/docs/docs/guides/track/log/log-tables.md

 ### Adding data incrementally

-The following code sample shows how to create and populate a W&B table incrementally.
-The table is initialized with predefined columns, including confidence scores for all possible labels.
-Data is then added row by row during inference.
-You can also [add data to resumed runs](#adding-data-to-resumed-runs).
+This code sample shows how to create and populate a W&B table incrementally.
+You define the table with predefined columns, including confidence scores for all possible labels, and add data row by row during inference.
+You can also [add data to tables incrementally when resuming runs](#adding-data-to-resumed-runs).

 ```python
 # Define the columns for the table, including confidence scores for each label